• Skip to primary navigation

 the spinach is added to the wok

-When the spinach wilts, remove the pan from the heat and transfer the spinach mixture to a fine sieve to get rid of the extra liquid.
+When the spinach wilts, remove the pan from the heat and transfer the spinach mixture to a fine sieve to get rid of the excess liquid.

 spinach is cooked until wilted